-- Identification Card (Sponsor or Spouse.
-Civilian Sponsors must attend registration with ID card.) - ☑ Social Security Number of Sponsor - Proof of Child Eligibility (i.e. Legal Guardianship papers, Child Military ID Card, or Tricare card or DEERS printout from Soldier's AKO) - Copy of Child's Birth Certificate (Required of DoD Civilians or Contractors) - Immunization Record or transcription (Required for all children ages infant thru KG and only 1st-5th grade children that DID NOT attend a stateside Public School most recent to their registration.
-Records are to be translated into English.) - ☑ Proof of Income: (i.e. Leave and Earning Statements/Pay Vouchers or proof of fulltime school enrollment.
-To ensure the most current data is on file, these documents are requested during the acceptance process a "tentatively" offered childcare placement.) - Health Assessment/Sports Physical Statement or Well Baby Check Up (Due within 30 days of registration to maintain access to CYS programs.) - ☑ CYS Medical Action Plans (Completed by Health Care Provider for children requiring rescue medications or medically validated diet substitutions.
-Religious diet substitutions are allowed with Religious Representative's signature.) - ☑ Local Emergency and Child Release Designee (Minimum of two; "Local" is able to arrive within 45 minutes if called when parent is unreachable) - ☑ Family Care Plan (Applies to Dual/Single Military that are enrolled in a contracted childcare program.
+- ☑ Identification Card (Sponsor or Spouse military ID.
+Civilian Sponsors must attend registration with ID/CAC card.) - ☑ Social Security Number of Sponsor - Proof of Child Eligibility (i.e. Legal Guardianship papers, Child Military ID Card, or Tricare card or DEERS printout from Soldier's AKO) - Copy of Child's Birth Certificate (Required of DoD Civilians or Contractors) - Immunization Record or transcription (Required for all children ages infant thru KG and only 1st-5th grade children that DID NOT attend a stateside Public School most recent to their registration.
+Records are to be translated into English.)
+Please read "Immunizations" section later in this chapter. - ☑ Proof of Income: (i.e. Leave and Earning Statements/Pay Vouchers or proof of fulltime school enrollment.
+To ensure the most current data is on file, these documents are requested during the acceptance process a "tentatively" offered childcare placement.)
+Please read "Total Family Income" section in Chapter 4. - ☑ Health Assessment/Sports Physical Statement or Well Baby Check Up (Due within 30 days of registration to maintain access to CYS programs.)
+Please read "Health Assessment/Sports Physical Statement" section later in this chapter to clarify needs based on CYS program intending to use. - ☑ CYS Medical Action Plans (Completed by Health Care Provider for children requiring rescue medications or medically validated diet substitutions.
+Religious diet substitutions are allowed with Religious Representative's signature.)
+Please read "Special Needs Accommodation" section later in this chapter. - ☑ Local Emergency and Child Release Designee (Other than custodial parent(s).
+Minimum of two.
+"Local" is able to arrive within 30-45 minutes if called when parent is unreachable) - Family Care Plan (Applies to Dual/Single Military that are enrolled in a contracted childcare program.
 Due within 30 days of starting a contracted program.)
+Please read Forms chart later in this chapter for more information or contact the Parent Central office for details.